This City Has the Highest Hurricane Risk on the East Coast

 Is your home at risk?

 As infamous storms like Hurricanes Katrina and Harvey have shown, tropical storms leave nothing but catastrophic destruction in their wake.
 And the damage from raging hurricane floods will persistently get worse if sea levels continue to rise at an accelerating rate due to global warming, according to the Natural Resources Defense Council.
 In fact, global warming will make strong hurricanes, like Category 4s and 5s, more frequent.
-Find out exactly what hurricane categories mean.

 The Caribbean islands are especially vulnerable to these tropical storms, as evidenced by Hurricane Dorian devastating the Bahamas in September 2019.
 But many hurricanes prove to be a threat to cities in the southeastern United States, too.